-Step 24 - Power up and repeat
+Step 22 - Power up and repeat

-- Plug in your USB micro cable. - Make another Knock Knock device using the same steps. - You can make both devices in the same household and post one to your remote partner.
+- Plug in your USB micro cable. - Make another device using the same steps. - You can make both devices in the same household and post one to your remote partner.
 Alternatively, they can be made remotely and paired via the internet. - Use the Network Setup guide to pair two devices.
 We assume you'll do before you start assembling the electronics, but you can link or relink them at any time. - When you power up the devices the solenoid moves in and out to indicate that it has been plugged in correctly.
-Also the blue LED onboard the ESP32S board should blink three times to show the network connection is working.
+Also the blue LED onboard the ESP32S board should blink three times to show the network connection is working. - Be careful not to put fingers or foreign objects near the fan blades with the device powered on.